 Finding a place to grow – and did it grow!
 From college to university.

 Finding a suitable location to build the new Western Australian Institute of Technology (WAIT) proved difficult.
 Various sites had been deemed unsuitable, especially in the city where space was limited.
-Salvation arrived in the form of a bushfire south of Perth.
+Salvation arrived in the form of a bushfire south of Perth in 1957.

-In 1957 a fire burnt out a large section of the Collier Pine Plantation in Bentley, 6km south of Perth.
+The fire burnt out a large section of the Collier Pine Plantation in Bentley, 6 km south of Perth.
 This fortuitous event, coupled with the unsuitability of other potential sites, led to Bentley’s selection in 1962.
 Vin Davies, a Public Works Department architect, was chosen to design the initial buildings and work began in earnest.
 Davies’ signature style, using bricks and off-form concrete, set the tone for future building designs and is still evident on campus today.

 The core infrastructure was built over the next four years and WAIT officially opened on 17 August 1966.
 The first students enrolled the following year.